Dangerous Grounds: Coffee, Costs, and Why Ritual Still Rules

 Coarse grinds = smooth French press or cold brew.

 Dialing in your grind is the difference between bitter disappointment and café-quality bliss.
-The good news?
-Mastering this at home is still one of the most cost-effective luxuries around.
+Mastering this at home is one of the few luxuries that still costs less than therapy—and rewards you daily.

 A Shift in Quality Control